rollerworks/search-docs/cookbook/type/data_transformers.rst

 You'll often find the need to transform the data the user entered in a field into something else for use in your search processor.
-You could do this in the processor but then you will loose some power full features (including removing duplicates and validating ranges).
+You could do this in the processor but then you will loose some powerful features (like removing duplicates or overlapping values).

 Say you have an invoice number that is provided in a special format like '2015-134', the first part is the year and second a number relative to the year.
 2015-134 means number 134 of the year 2015.

-Passing this value to the system it a bit troubling, because the system has no idea how to handle this format.
+The system has no idea how to handle this format.
 It looks like a number but it's not.

-It would be better if this value was in an InvoiceNumber value object, so the system can work with.
-This is where Data Transformers come into play.
+This is where DataTransformers come into play.

+A DataTransformer serves two purposes, it reverse-transformer a user-input value into a Model value format (like an object or a PHP primitive type).

+And can transform this Model format back into a user friendly output.

-The InvoiceNumber object is known as a normalized value.
+The InvoiceNumber object in this example is such a model value.

 .. include:: invoice_number.rst.inc